13muskanp/13muskanp/README.md

 I'm a graduate student at the University of Southern California.

 ## Skills
-C++, Python, Scala, SQL, Java, Goland
+C++, Python, Scala, SQL, Java, Golang

 ## About Me
 - 🏢 Worked as a SWE Intern @ Rubrik, CA & SDE @ Avaya, India